Football News, Transfer News, Rumours, Gossip, Latest & Live Scores

 St Pauli fans ahead of Bundesliga game vs Bayern Munich at the Millerntor Stadium (Credit: Getty Images)

-The German club questioned the integrity of X calling out Musk for mismanaging the platform due to racism, and hate speech, and even accused the owner of pushing far-right ideology on the app.
+St Pauli questioned the integrity of X calling out Musk for mismanaging the platform due to racism, and hate speech, and even accused the owner of pushing far-right ideology on the app.
 Additionally, the Space X founder was assigned a significant role in Trump’s newly formed government venture ”department of Government Efficiency’ which also fueled the scrutiny of his direct involvement with the State government might influence the working of X.

 In the recent, US presidential election, the Tesla CEO had actively endorsed Donald Trump and the Republican Party and advocated his preference with sheer passion and dedication throughout the election campaign.
 Subsequently, Musk helped Trump to lead the Republican Party to significant victory and claim a remarkable victory to return to the White House for the second spell as the President of the USA.